cffls/py2hs/README.md

 What `pure` does is simply placing a value inside a container (a tree in the case above).
 For `<*>`, the values of two Trees are combined by applying `b` to `a` recursively when both inputs are not empty.
-In the rest of cases, simply return an `EmptyTree`.
+For the rest of cases, simply return an `EmptyTree`.
+With `Tree` being an applicative, we can now apply a function takes X number of inputs to X number of trees.

 ```haskell
 λ> tree1 = Node 1 (Node 2 EmptyTree EmptyTree) (Node 3 EmptyTree EmptyTree)